CJN bans book launch for judges

 The Chief Justice of Nigeria, Justice Mahmud Mohammed, on Thursday affirmed the directive of the National Judicial Council, banning furthe...

-Chief Justice of Nigeria, Justice Mahmud Mohammed
+The Chief Justice of Nigeria, Justice Mahmud Mohammed, on Thursday

 The CJN, who is also the chairman of the NJC confirmed the ban on such act while swearing in a new Chief Judge of the Federal Capital Territory, Justice Ishaq Bello, at the Supreme Court complex in Abuja on Thursday.